Little prayers at the Lorelei rock

 A Wadden Sea Guide and His Twelve Disciples

-For those outdoor freaks who consider hiking the mud flats of the Wadden Sea, it is essential to know this is, in fact, not a worldly journey but a spiritual one.
-The whole Frisia Coast in a way is a spiritual belt.
-Protecting the southern coast of the North Sea against northern darkness, according toContinue reading “A Wadden Sea Guide and His Twelve Disciples”
+For those outdoor enthusiasts who consider hiking the mud flats of the Wadden Sea, it is essential to know that this is not just a worldly journey but a spiritual one.
+The entire Frisian Coast is, in a way, a spiritual belt, protecting the southern coast of the North Sea against northern darkness, according toContinue reading “A Wadden Sea Guide and His Twelve Disciples”

 The Killing Fields, of the Celts

-About 2,000 years ago a tragedy unfolded.
-A sixteen-years-old girl, who suffered during her young life from scoliosis, was killed.
-Her red hair was shaved off on one side, she was stabbed at the base of her neck on the right shoulder, and strangled with a woolen rope.
+About 2,000 years ago, a tragedy unfolded.
+A sixteen-year-old girl, who suffered from scoliosis during her young life, was killed.
+Her red hair was shaved off on one side, she was stabbed at the base of her neck on the right shoulder, and strangled with a woollen rope.
 The rope was still around her neck.Continue reading “The Killing Fields, of the Celts”